protontypes/open-sustainable-technology/README.md

 - [CopernicusMarine](https://github.com/pepijn-devries/CopernicusMarine) - Subset and download marine data from the EU Copernicus Marine Service Information to import data on the physical and biogeochemical state of the oceans without the need for external software.
 - [hf_hydrodata](https://github.com/hydroframe/hf_hydrodata) - This Python package is a product of the HydroFrame project and is designed to provide easy access to national hydrologic simulations generated using the National ParFlow model as well as a variety of other gridded model input datasets and point observations.
 - [pybomwater](https://github.com/csiro-hydroinformatics/pybomwater) -  Provides access to Web Data Services ( SOS2 ) station reference data and historical time series water data for stations across Australia, collected by the Bureau of Meteorology.
+- [Ocean Data and Information System](https://github.com/iodepo/odis-arch) - The Ocean InfoHub facilitates access to global oceans information, data and knowledge products for management and sustainable development.

 ## Atmosphere
 ### Atmospheric Composition and Dynamics